William Penn – History, Beliefs, Facts, & Achievements

-After the abdication of King James II, Penn found himself in a bit of a difficult situation as the new monarchs Queen Mary and King William were not so fond of him.
+After the [forced] abdication of King James II in 1688, Penn found himself in a bit of a difficult situation as the new monarchs Queen Mary and King William III were not so fond of him.
 He had to walk tight rope least he would have found himself arrested.

 Troubles in Pennsylvania